che-dockerfiles/che-sidecar-kubernetes-tooling/CONTRIBUTING.md

 ## Devfile

-The devfile could be run on any Che instances.
+The devfile could be run on any Che instance.
 But given the memory requirements of about 8 gigabytes, and some limitations when using the buildah, the devfile has been thoroughly tested only on local Che deployment running in minikube.
-The devfile could be launched through a factory or [chectl](https://github.com/che-incubator/chectl) cli.
+The devfile could be launched through a factory or [chectl](https://github.com/che-incubator/chectl) CLI.
 It's also possible to apply the devfile content when creating a workspace in the dashboard.

 The newly created workspace will have the following containers: